TimHopg/obsidian/Pipex.md

 * If `oldfd` is not a valid fd, the call fails and `newfd` is *NOT* closed
 * If `oldfd` is valid and `newfd` has the same value, `dup2()` does nothing and returns `newfd`.
 They now can be used interchangeably and share the same offset and file status flags.
 Any changes made to one will affect the other.
+### pipe()
+`int pipe(int pipefd[2]);`

+`pipe()` creates a pipe, a unidirectional data channel that can be used for interprocess communication.
+The array `pipefd` is used to return two file descriptors referring to the ends of the pipe. `pipefd[0]` refers to the read end of the pipe. `pipefd[1]` refers to the write end of the pipe.
+Data written to the write end of the pipe is buffered by the kernel until it is read from the read end of the pipe

+On success, `0` is returned.
+On error, `-1` is returned, and `errno` is set appropriately.
 #### File Descriptors
 In Unix-like operating systems, everything is a file, including standard input (stdin), standard output (stdout), and standard error (stderr).
 Understanding file descriptors and how they're used for I/O operations is crucial.
 #### Forking Processes